christoferson/java-feature-record/README.md

 }
 ```

 [Point.java](/src/demo/Point.java)

+## Instantiation

+- Records are instantiated via the new keyword.

-## Restrictions on records
+## Restrictions and Limitations

 - Records cannot extend any other class

-- cannot declare instance fields other than the private final fields which correspond to components of the state description
+- Records cannot declare instance fields other than the private final fields which correspond to components of the state description

-- Any other fields which are declared must be static.
+- Any other fields which are declared in a Record must be static.

 - Records are implicitly final, and cannot be abstract.

 - The components of a record are implicitly final.

+## Notes

-- can be declared top level or nested, they can be generic, they can implement interfaces, and they are instantiated via the new keyword.
+- Records can be declared top level or nested

+- If a record is nested, then it is implicitly static; this avoids an immediately enclosing instance which would silently add state to the record.

+- Records can be generic

+- Records can implement interfaces

-- may declare static methods, static fields, static initializers, constructors, instance methods, and nested types.
+- Records may declare static methods, static fields, static initializers, constructors, instance methods, and nested types.

 - The record, and the individual components in a state description, may be annotated.

-- If a record is nested, then it is implicitly static; this avoids an immediately enclosing instance which would silently add state to the record.

 ## Explicitly declaring members of a record

 - Any of the members that are automatically derived from the state description can also be declared explicitly.